zubairwazir/top-underrated-websites/README.md

 podcastle.ai -> copy from pdf etc and paste the full text it will generate the full podcast for you (very useful for students).

 ### The List is not limited to this.
-Any suggestions and updation will be highly entertained
+Any suggestions and updation will be highly Appreciated!

 ### Thanks me Later
 ## Zubair Ahmad